alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 **Strategic misalignment:**

-Culture is an important part of any organisation - The DNA of the organisation and its values form an integral part of its sociotechnical system.
+Culture is an important part of any organization - The DNA of the organization and its values form an integral part of its sociotechnical system.
 Introducing technology within your organisation should be viewed not only from the lens of technical advantage, but also from the lens of cultural fitness.

-Inserting a technology that incentivizes more "build" over "consumption" will increase the wall of inertia of componentization, affecting your ability to create new sources of value.
+Inserting a technology that incentivize more "build" over "consumption" will increase the wall of inertia of componentization, affecting your ability to create new sources of value.
 I am thankful that I do not have to write about this myself because there are great thinkers and giants whom I can stand on their shoulders.
-If you want to deep dive into what I mean by creating new sources of value by componentisation, please refer to the Wardley's climatic patterns - specifically [Higher order systems create new sources of worth](https://medium.com/wardleymaps/exploring-the-map-ad0266fad59b)
+If you want to deep dive into what I mean by creating new sources of value by componentization, please refer to the Wardley's climatic patterns - specifically [Higher order systems create new sources of worth](https://medium.com/wardleymaps/exploring-the-map-ad0266fad59b)

 What does it mean practically for the less abstractly inclined reader?
 Let's flip the question: